Hayden Cann

-Hayden James Cann is an English professional footballer who plays as a defender for Gainsborough Trinity on loan from Lincoln City.
+Hayden James Cann is an English professional footballer who plays as a defender.

 Career

 Lincoln City

 Hayden joined Lincoln City at the age of 8 years old.
 He made his debut as a substitute in an EFL trophy game against Mansfield Town on 6 October 2020.
 The day after making his debut, he would sign his first professional contract, signing a 3-year deal.

 On the 11 August 2021, he joined Gainsborough Trinity on loan with Lincoln City teammate Jovon Makama.
-On 14 January 2022, he joined Lincoln United on loan with team mate Bobby Deane.
+On 14 January 2022, he joined Lincoln United on loan with teammate Bobby Deane.
 On 10 August 2022, he rejoined Gainsborough Trinity on loan for the duration of the season.

+On 10 May 2023, it was confirmed that Cann was offered a new contract by Lincoln City which he had accepted.
+On 22 July 2023, it was confirmed he signed his new contract until at least the summer of 2024 and would join Peterborough Sports on a season-long loan.
+He was recalled from his loan on 12 January 2024.
+On 15 January 2023, Cann was loaned out to League of Ireland Premier Division side Drogheda United with teammate Oisin Gallagher.

+Following the end of the 2023–24 season, Lincoln City confirmed there was an option in his contract which they were exploring.

+Dundalk

+On 1 July 2024, Cann joined his former loan club Drogheda's rivals, Dundalk.
+He made 9 appearances for the club as they were relegated to the League of Ireland First Division by finishing bottom of the league.

+Derry City

+In February 2025, Cann signed for Derry City after a successful trial period with the club during pre-season.
+He made 26 appearances in all competitions before being released at the end of his contract in November 2025.